 Beams are the major horizontal support members that rest on the posts.
 They support the parallel horizontal joists that lie immediately beneath the decking boards that make up the deck surface.
 With decks that are very low to the ground, these components — footings, beams, joists and surface decking — might be all that is required.
 However, any deck that is more than 30 inches above the ground will probably require additional components.

 A railing with vertical balusters or horizontal rails spaced close enough to protect users from falling is usually required for any deck that is more than 30 inches above the ground.
-This is also the height at which a stairway down to the ground is often included.
+This is also the height at which a stairway down to the ground is often required.
 The stairway can range from a simple box step to a multistep stairway that requires its own railings and perhaps even an interim landing if the stairway is tall enough to warrant it.
 Many decks will have additional extras, such as skirting to hide the underside of the deck, vertical trellises or overhead arbors and possibly built-in benches.

 Materials for Building Decks